30-Second Overview

 Government Policy Support

-The government accelerates 5G deployment through multiple policy tools:
+The government has accelerated 5G deployment through multiple policy tools:

 Key Policy Measures:

-- Regulatory Relaxation: Simplified base station establishment licensing procedures
+- Regulatory streamlining: Simplified base station installation permitting procedures

 Program Background and Objectives

-The "Digital Nation and Innovative Economic Development Program (2017-2025)," abbreviated as DIGI+ program, is Taiwan's overall strategy for digital transformation.
+The "Digital Nation and Innovative Economic Development Program (2017–2025)" is Taiwan's overarching digital transformation strategy, known as the DIGI+ Program.

 Core Objectives:

-- Digital Innovation: Create environments conducive to digital innovation
+- Digital Innovation: Create an environment conducive to digital innovation

-- Digital Economy: Develop globally competitive digital economy
+- Digital Economy: Develop a globally competitive digital economy

-- Digital Government: Build proactive, transparent, citizen-friendly digital government
+- Digital Government: Build a proactive, transparent, citizen-friendly digital government

-- Digital Territory: Establish secure, resilient digital territory
+- Digital Territory: Establish a secure, resilient digital territory

-- Digital Inclusion: Create inclusive, equitable digital society
+- Digital Inclusion: Create an equitable, accessible digital society

-The DIGI+ program includes seven major axes, covering infrastructure to application services:
+The DIGI+ Program encompasses seven pillars spanning infrastructure to application services:

 - Ultra-broadband network construction (fiber, 5G)